 Mindfulness therapy at our Borders centre

 Mindfulness therapy is a popular approach that can be extremely beneficial for people with stress, anxiety, mood related issues and much more.
-We have a number of practitioners who use mindfulness techniques with their clients.
+There are many therapies that incorporate the mindfulness approach including Mindfulness-Based Cognitive Therapy (MBCT) and Acceptance and Commitment Therapy (ACT).
+We have a number practitioners who use mindfulness techniques with their clients.
 In addition, we run mindfulness courses for people who are interested in learning more about the theory and techniques involved in becoming more mindful.

 How does mindfulness work?

 Mindfulness stems from ancient practices and it works by focusing the mind on the immediate present.
 We all have negative thoughts and these lead to negative feelings, such as anger, sadness, guilt, anxiety or regret.
 Common thoughts such as "that person doesn't like me", "I can't cope" or "I failed last time – I'm no good at that" can result in negative feelings.
 However people who practise mindfulness regularly will be able to recognise these digressions of the mind as just thoughts, rather than automatically accepting them as the truth.

 How can mindfulness help me?